CORPORATE GOVERNANCE

 Directors’ biographies are set out here.

-The Board is responsible to the shareholders for the proper management of the Group and meets at least eight times a year to set the overall direction and strategy of the Group and to review operational and financial performance.
+The Board is responsible to the shareholders for the proper management of the Group and meets at least nine times a year to set the overall direction and strategy of the Group and to review operational and financial performance.
 All key operational and investment decisions are subject to Board approval.

 Directors’ service contracts or appointment letters and the terms of reference of the sub-committees of the Board make provision for a Director to seek personal advice in furtherance of his or her duties and responsibilities.

-7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement
+8. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 The Group’s Directors are evaluated each year by way of peer appraisal.
 The appraisal seeks to determine the effectiveness and performance of each member with regards to their specific roles as well as their role as a Board member in general.

 The appraisal system seeks to identify areas of concern and make recommendations for any training or development to enable the Board member to meet their objectives which will be set for the following year.
-The appraisal process will also review the progress made against prior year targets to ensure any identified skill gaps are addressed.
+The appraisal process will also review the progress made against prior period targets to ensure any identified skill gaps are addressed.

 Whilst the Board considers this evaluation process is currently best carried out internally, the Board will keep this under review and may consider independent external evaluation reviews in the future.